 A cooperative preschool allows you to be directly involved with your child’s preschool education.
-Being able to participate with your child, and the teacher, guarantees young children are safe and with the best teachers.
-Interacting with a community of other parents who share your commitment to childhood and receiving modeling by the teacher as you help, gives you opportunities to learn alongside your child.
+Being able toparticipate with your child, and the teacher, guarantees young children are safe and with the best teachers.
+Interacting with a community of other parents and caregivers who share your commitment to childhood and receiving modeling by the teacher as you help, gives you opportunities to learn alongside your child.
 Most importantly, choosing a cooperative preschool gives you extra time to bond with your child and create memories together.
 Your child will always know that education is important in your family because you live it everyday.

 Why choose a cooperative preschool?

 How much of a time commitment does Trinity require of parents who co-op?

 Preschool co-oping differs between schools.
-At Trinity, the co-op time commitment in our Threes and Pre-K programs is once or twice a month, depending on the co-op plan selected by the parents.
-Parents co-op once a week in our Twos program.
+At Trinity, the co-op time commitment in our Threes and Pre-K programs is once or twice a month, depending on the selected co-op plan .
+Families co-op once a week in our Twos program.
 Please note: Every attempt is made to honor the 1-day or 2-day co-op preference per month.
 According to the actual number of school days per month, families may be scheduled for more, or fewer days, but never more than nine or eighteen during the school year.

 I work full-time and so does my spouse, how would we be able to co-op?

 We work with many career families to accommodate their preferred work day whenever possible (which is most of the time!).
 We welcome family members to co-op as well.
 In addition, the total commitment is typically just three and a half hours.
-In 2014 for our Threes and Pre-K programs, we introduced the option of a once-a-month co-op program for parents who need, or prefer, a lighter commitment.
 Our flexible approach presents a very manageable opportunity for working parents.